russom/DSND-Capstone/Capstone_writeup.md

      .addGrid(rf.numTrees, [20, 40])\
      .build()
 ```
+**NOTE:** In the above grids the first value for each parameter is the default.

-Obtaining, in both cases, some improvement in the score:
+In both cases I obtained some improvement in the score:

 _Limited Dataset_
 ```